habouhanifa/sde-bbc-technical-case-study/README.md

 ## Python Exercise
 ### Pre-requisits:

-This mini project uses Airflow 2.3 using the Celery executor, each airflow instance runs on a docker container.
+This mini project uses Airflow 2.3 using the Celery executor, each airflow component runs on a docker container.

 The tools needed to execute the project.
 - Docker